-New Zealand’s main wildlife population on land are birds.
+New Zealand‘s main wildlife population on land are birds.
 By evolving on islands away from land predators, native New Zealand birds are among some of the most fascinating species.
-In New Zealand, you have the opportunity to meet inquisitive birds, colourful birds, birds singing beautiful melodies, and flightless birds that look like they are from the Jurassic age.
+In Aotearoa, you have the opportunity to meet inquisitive birds, colourful birds, birds singing beautiful melodies, and flightless birds that look like they are from the Jurassic Age.
 Take a look at this list of some of the native birds in New Zealand so you know what to look out for!

 Find out more about the wildlife found in New Zealand with our 21 Animals and Birds Unique to New Zealand, as well as the 10 Things You Did Not Know About New Zealand Wildlife.

 New Zealand’s most famous bird, the kiwi population is actually in a state of decline due to introduced predators such as dogs, stoats and cats.
 Kiwi are flightless birds and feed by walking slowly, probing the ground and sniffing loudly with their long beak.
 Once a worm or an insect is sniffed out, they plunge their long bill deep into the ground to retrieve their prize.
 While kiwi are in some wild forested areas around New Zealand, you’re best chances of seeing them are with guides and in captivity in conservation centres.
 See the 20 Best Places to See a Kiwi Bird in New Zealand and Where to See Kiwi Birds in New Zealand for more advice.